adams-charleen/nyt_deep_learning/README.md

 ## Impact Statement

-This analysis reveals a disproportionate emphasis on Palestinian-related terms and a modestly more negative tone in headlines mentioning Israel—framing that may contribute to public perceptions of Israel as the primary aggressor.
-Amid rising antisemitism in the U.S., on college campuses, and globally, this pattern of coverage raises concerns about how media framing may reinforce anti-Israel bias.
-These findings underscore the potential for headline-level bias to shape public understanding of complex geopolitical conflicts and point to the importance of more balanced media reporting.
+This analysis reveals a disproportionate emphasis on Palestinian-related terms and a modestly more negative tone in headlines mentioning Israel—framing that may shape perceptions of Israel as the primary aggressor.
+Amid rising antisemitism in the U.S., on college campuses, and globally, this coverage trend raises questions about whether media framing could reinforce anti-Israel bias.
+These findings highlight the potential for headline-level bias to influence public understanding of complex geopolitical conflicts, underscoring the value of balanced reporting.

 ## Visual Results